baja-ucsd/arduino-workshop1/README.md

 First, let's get started on Github:
 Please follow this tutorial https://guides.github.com/activities/hello-world/#commit and complete three tasks:
-(1) create your own branch in this repository
+(1) create your own branch in this repository,
-(2) create a new file in your branch,
-(3) and make a commit in this new file.
+(2) create a new file, name "Practice" in your branch (write some random stuff), (3) make a commit in this new file.